scverse/anndata/docs/tutorials/zarr-v3.md

 ```

 However, `zarr-python` can be slow with sharding throughput as well as writing throughput.
-Thus if you wish to speed up either writing, sharding, or both (or receive a modest speed-boost for reading), a bridge to the `zarr` implementation in Rust: https://zarrs-python.readthedocs.io/en/latest/ can help with that (see https://github.com/LDeakin/zarr_benchmarks for benchmarks):
+Thus if you wish to speed up either writing, sharding, or both (or receive a modest speed-boost for reading), a bridge to the `zarr` implementation in Rust {doc}`zarrs-python <zarrs:index>` can help with that (see the [zarr-benchmarks]):

 ```
 uv pip install zarrs